What to Avoid After Running: Don’t Make These 5 Mistakes

 Mistake #3: You don’t refill your glycogen stores

 You used energy during your run, burned calories, and consumed all your body’s resources, putting your muscles, tendons, ligaments, and skeletal system to work.
-These resources need to be replenished as quickly as possible.
+These resources need to be replenished as quickly as possible after running.

 Why?
 If you don’t provide your body with energy after working out, you prevent muscle growth and hinder recovery, which can lead to injuries.